 Jason and Melissa both leave the session feeling good about the progress they are making and hopeful about the future.

 Would mediation be an effective choice for the issues you are facing?
-For a confidential analysis of the financial issues involved in your divorce, please contact us to schedule your free consultation.
+For a confidential analysis of the financial issues involved in your divorce, please contact us to schedule your initial consultation.
 Weinberger Divorce & Family Law Group offers both attorney and family law mediation services.